-- Application for Admission: Write to the Student Records Office, Texas A&M University at Galveston, P. O. Box 1675, Galveston, Texas, 77553, to obtain an application.
-Applications are also available at high school/college nights, from high school counselors, or from the TAMU Office of Admissions. - 2.
-Transcripts: Ask the high school counselor or registrar to forward an official transcript to the Office of Admissions at College Station.
+- Application for Admission: Write to the Office of Admissions and Records, Texas A&M University at Galveston, P. O. Box 1675, Galveston, Texas, 77553, to obtain an application.
+Applications are also available at high school/college nights or from high school counselors. - 2.
+Transcripts: Ask the high school counselor or registrar to forward an official transcript to the Office of Admissions and Records.
 This transcript must reflect grades complete through six semesters of high school work.
 The transcript should also reflect the rank in class and the list of courses which will be completed during the senior year.
 To be considered official, a transcript must bear an original signature of a school official and/or the school seal. - 3.
 Testing: Arrange through high school counselor to take the Scholastic Aptitude Test (SAT), English Composition Achievement Test and Mathematics Achievement Test of the College Board (CB).
 Designate that the scores be sent to Texas A&M University at Galveston (Code 6835) by the CB.
 It is recommended that the SAT be scheduled in the latter part of the junior year or early part of the senior year.
 The achievement tests are used for counseling and placement purposes and should be taken by January of the senior year.
 Students are admitted on the basis of specified courses taken in high school, class rank, and SAT score, but the results of the achievement tests must be received before they can register.